noprotocol/laravel-location/README.md

 # Laravel Location
 Get a complete location set from coordinates, address, postal code or IP.
 Through the Location Facade you can request the Google and IpInfo API to return the address of a visitor on your website.
 This script works out of the box, no need for any keys or registrations.
-Works out of the box.

 ## What you should keep in mind